mibesr/software-articles-by-Efron-Licht/articles/backendbasics/backendbasics2.md

 In the next article, we'll talk about middleware, routing, and the basics of databases.

+As before, **all source code** for each article is available on [gitlab](https://gitlab.com/efronlicht/blog); I also have links to runnable examples for many of these programs on the [go playground](https://go.dev/play).

 ## The `net/http` package

 `net/http` provides a complete HTTP client and server implementation.
 It's a great place to start when building a web application in Go.
 Let's start by looking at the client side.